-- Describe the physical and chemical characteristics of overburden, ore, product, tailings, refinery waste and mining by-products including specific aspects relevant to air quality and radiation. - Identify dwellings and any other potentially sensitive receptors (e.g. community centres, schools, recreation facilities and agricultural businesses) that could be affected by the project's potential effects on air quality, noise, vibration, lighting and radiation levels. - Monitor and characterise background levels of air quality in accordance with PEM requirements, including air pollution indicators (dust, PM10, PM2.5, crystalline silica, airborne metals, etc.), noise, vibration and lighting in the vicinity of the project, including adjacent sensitive receptors and along potential transport routes. - Characterise background radiation levels within the mine site and the broader project area. - Evaluate the existing road/rail conditions and traffic (type, volume and timing) conditions on key proposed transport routes for the project.
+- Describe the physical and chemical characteristics of overburden, ore, product, tailings, refinery waste and mining by-products including specific aspects relevant to air quality and radiation. - Identify dwellings and any other potentially sensitive receptors (e.g. community centres, schools, recreation facilities and agricultural businesses) that could be affected by the project's potential effects on air quality, noise, vibration and radiation levels. - Monitor and characterise background levels of air quality in accordance with PEM11 requirements, including air pollution indicators (dust, PM10, PM2.5, crystalline silica, airborne metals, etc.), noise and vibration in the vicinity of the project, including adjacent sensitive receptors and along potential transport routes. - Characterise background radiation levels within the mine site and the broader project area. - Evaluate the existing road/rail conditions and traffic (type, volume and timing) conditions on key proposed transport routes for the project. - Evaluate the suitability of existing port facilities for storage and shipping of product, if shipping of product is proposed.